jeremyhsimons/CI_PP2_SavvySaver/README.md

     * Jp Valery [Burning money](https://unsplash.com/photos/mQTTDA_kY_8)

 ### Acknowledgements
-* Thanks to my Mentor Mo Shami for his feedback, advice and encouragement throughout this project.
+* Thanks to my Mentor Mo Shami for his <strong>immensely valuable</strong> feedback, advice and encouragement throughout this project!
 * Thanks to the wonderful CI London Community for all the moral support!
 * Thanks to Katie McLaren for being my Rubber Ducky and for testing site features and offering feedback on how it feels to use!